markvarga21/studentManager/README.md

 This Spring Boot application lets you to manage students.
 It can store their name, birthdate, birthplace, gender, country of citizenship, passport number and the dates of expiry and issue of the passport.

 It also provides accurate validation on the entered data.
 It allows authorized users to upload a passport and also a selfie.
-The application uses <a href="https://azure.microsoft.com/en-gb/products/form-recognizer">Azure's Form Recognizer</a> service to validate the entered data against the data found on the passport.
+The application uses <a href="https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence">Azure's Document Intelligence</a> service to validate the entered data against the data found on the passport.

 In addition, it validates the photo on the passport against the uploaded selfie taken by the student.
-For this, it uses [Azure's Face API](https://azure.microsoft.com/en-gb/products/ai-services/ai-vision).
+For this, it uses [Azure's AI Vision](https://azure.microsoft.com/en-gb/products/ai-services/ai-vision).

-On the persistence part, the application uses a MySQL database which is being hosted locally.
+On the persistence part, the application uses a PostgreSQL database which is being hosted locally.

 Also, the application follows the code-styling rules listed in the `checkstyle.xml` file, thus resulting a more readable and extendable codebase.
 Some parts of the main service class was also tested using Mockito.

+For the CI/CD pipeline, the application uses GitHub Actions.
+The pipeline is triggered on every push to the main branch.
+There are several pipelines involved in the process.
+The first one is for checking the code quality, the second one for testing the application and the last one for building the application using a custom made Dockerfile and pushing it to the Docker Hub.

 Finally, the whole application is fully containerized and can be found in <a href="https://hub.docker.com/r/markvarga21/studentmanager">this</a> Docker repository (more on this later).